 TIAA-CREF Tuition Financing, Inc., is an affiliate of TIAA, a financial services organization committed to the financial well-being of our customers since 1918.

-With nearly 100 years of experience in educational finance, TIAA was started by Andrew Carnegie as a non-profit organization to provide retirement options for teachers.
-Today TIAA is a full-service financial services organization, but education remains the cornerstone in our legacy.
+With nearly 100 years of experience in financial services, TIAA was originally started by Andrew Carnegie as a non-profit organization to provide retirement options for teachers.
+Today TIAA has grown into a full-service financial services organization, but education remains the cornerstone in our legacy.

 You can also download your comparison information as a PDF for future reference.